 After meeting with peer-nominated top performers, Rodgers says he and his team were able to pick the brains of these top performers to "build," as perfect as they could, an exceptional employee on paper.

 "Rather than throwing training at people and seeing what sticks, there is a different method that we use," he explains.
 "What we've done, we help screen the right people into the process by helping identify, before they get into the training process, who is the best fit for the job from a behavioral standpoint."
 He continues, "There are some people that love working with the public and serving them and there are others that could care less.
-You don't want to hire the operator who thinks that a happy bus is an empty bus!"
+You don't want to hire the bus operator who thinks that a happy bus is an empty bus!"

-He quickly adds, "It doesn't mean they're a bad person, it just means it isn't the best fit for them, and ultimately you are doing your agency and the applicant a service by helping match what is required for success in the job with what they are bringing to the job."
+He quickly adds, "It doesn't mean they're a bad person, it just means it isn't the best fit for them, and ultimately you are doing your organization and the applicant a service by helping match what is required for success in the job with what they are bringing to the job."

-With three different assessments, there is a lot of variation between bus operator, paratransit operator and transit supervisor.
+In the transit industry, there is a lot of variation between bus operator, paratransit operator and transit supervisor.
 Rodgers mentions that many agencies cross train operators for regular fixed-route service and paratransit operations.
 "I promise you, that agency would rather have that individual on one side or the other because it is a better fit."

 When developing the paratransit operator assessment, he says he thought there would be about a 60 to 70 percent overlap due to the similarity in the jobs.
 However, there is only a 30 to 40 percent overlap.
 "Your clientele is different, there's a different level of customer service and there's a different level of responsibility and ownership for the ridership," he states.
 "We thought it would be closer than it was.
 They proved us wrong."

 Implementing a behavioral-based hiring system can make a big impact.
 "These people absorb training better, they are willing to change, they are teachable."
-And the people that are going to see the impacts more than anybody else at your agency are the trainers.
+And the people that are going to see the impacts more than anybody else at your organization are the trainers.

 "If you don't tell them what you're doing and you implement a tool like this, they are the ones that are going to come to you saying, 'That is the best group of people I ever had.'"
 He stresses, "They notice it right away."